 Café Mareva 38 Rue du Faubourg du Temple, 11th Arrondissement.
 No gluten, no lactose and yes, still yummy!

 Chez Julien 1 Rue du Pont Louis-Philippe, 4th Arrondissement.
-A classic, hip French bistro in the Marais just steps from the Seine and in the shadow of the Saint-Gervais church.
+A classic, cozy, hip French bistro in the Marais just steps from the Seine and in the shadow of the Saint-Gervais church.
 Perfect steak frites and crème brûlée with pistachio and raspberries.
-Charming wait staff.
+We dined at a tiny corner table for two and it was so romantic.
+Can’t wait to return.

 Chez L’Ami Louis 32 Rue du Vertbois, 3rd Arrondissement.
 Really expensive, really hard to get a table but if you can get past those hurdles, the food is AMAZING!
 One of the best venerable bistros in Paris where you can rub elbows with celebs.
 Small, wood-paneled, wood oven, awesome wine list.